Best Payroll Loans

 • Files a UCC lien on your business

-If your company is frustrated by waiting on unpaid invoices, altLINE may be a good choice.
-As an invoice factoring company, altLINE advances up to 90% of any unpaid invoices, then works to collect payment from your customers on your behalf.
-Once payment is received, altLINE will give you the remaining invoice amount, minus its fees.
+If your company is waiting on unpaid invoices, altLINE, an invoice factoring company, advances up to 90% of the invoice value and handles collections on your behalf.
+Once your customer pays, altLINE sends you the remaining balance, minus its fees.

 Best for: Traditional banking – Bank of America